5 DIY Recipes for All-Natural Dog Remedies

 With age, a dog’s cognitive function can weaken.
 One way to reduce the risk of this occurring is to supplement your dog’s diet with coconut oil.
 It contains a concentrated source of medium-chain triglycerides (MCTs), providing food ‘fuel’ for your buddy’s brain and nerve functions.

 It works wonders for skin conditions too because of lauric acid found in MCTs.
 Lauric acid has antifungal properties which can help to clear up contact dermatitis, eczema and the itchy, scratchy spots on your dog’s body.
+Apart from topically applying coconut oil directly onto the skin, coconut oil can also be fed by including 1-2 teaspoons into your buddy’s meal to help improve skin conditions.

 Another neat way of using coconut oil is to make your very own dog toothpaste.
 This natural toothpaste contains absolutely no fluoride—which is poisonous for dogs—and tastes yummy, depending on what stock you end up using.